nwalakarl/TicketingSystem/README.md

 ```
 3. What is the expected output if we only have the client John Smith?
-If we only have John Smith, then the distance would be computed only one and maybe made a part of the Event class as a property.
+If we only have John Smith, then the distance would be computed only once and maybe made a part of the Event class as a property.

 4. Do you believe there is a way to improve the code you first wrote?
 The above code can be made more efficient by caching the computed distances using the Cities as key.
-This is done in the 'GetDistance()' method.
+This is done in the `GetDistance()` method.

 C.	If the GetDistance method is an API call which could fail or is too expensive, how will uimprove the code written in 2?
 Write the code.
+By using a `Dictionary<key,int>` to cache the distances, where the key is a concatenation of the two cities i.e. 'CityACityB' for CityA and CityB.
 ```C#
 try
 {